Philosophy-Guided Mathematical Formalism for Complex Systems Modelling: Introduction

 We successfully used the system metamodel of the allagmatic method to create cellular automata and artificial neural networks \cite{RN210}, even via automatic programming \cite{RN114}.
 It therefore provides the basis for at least these two very different mathematical models and their concrete implementation.
 However, a rigorous mathematical formalism of the system metamodel is still missing.
-This would not only more precisely describe and define the system metamodel, it would also further generalise it and with that extend its reach to a more formal treatment and allowing more theoretical studies.
-Therefore, in the present study, a detailed and rigorous mathematical formalism of the system metamodel of the allagmatic method is presented providing a formal basis for mathematical and theoretical further study.
-Two such further studies are given: the creation of concrete mathematical models from the system metamodel and the conditions for equivalence of two models are mathematically defined and proved for cellular automata and artificial neural networks.
+This would not only give a better description and definition of the system metamodel, it would furthermore allow generalisation and extension of its reach to a more formal treatment and more theoretical studies.

+Note that the allagmatic method is generally useful for implementing hard to pin down concepts and exploring them and their relations to each other.
+In the present study, a detailed and rigorous mathematical formalism of the system metamodel of the allagmatic method is presented providing a formal basis for mathematical and theoretical study.
+Two such further studies are given: The creation of concrete mathematical models from the system metamodel and the conditions for equivalence of two models are mathematically defined and proved.